-A "labour trust " is just as obnoxious to the great common people, as is a capitalistic trust and they will stand for one no more than they will stand for the other, and moreover they will in time find a method of putting down and out of business the one, the fame as they surely will the other.
-And again, if browbeating becomes too dominant a factor, if terrorism, and murder, and kindred villainous methods become too frequent or habitual, and too fully condoned by organized labour in efforts to coerce other equally honest and worthy men who cannot see their way to sanction all their methods, or still others who are too brave or too manly to sit idly by and see their families driven and pinched by want, then also a suicidal blow will be struck that will be a tremendous hindrance to what would otherwise be a more gradual but a permanent growth.
+A "labor trust" is just as obnoxious to the great common people as is a capitalistic trust and they will stand for one no more than they will stand for the other, and moreover they will in time find a method of putting down and out of business the one, the same as they surely will the other.
+And again, if browbeating becomes dominant a factor, if terrorism, and murder, and kindred villainous methods become too frequent or habitual, and too fully condoned by organized labor in efforts to coerce other equally honest and worthy men who cannot see their way to sanction all their methods, or still others who are too brave or too manly to sit idly by and see their families driven and pinched by want, then also a suicidal blow will be struck that will be a tremendous hindrance to what would otherwise be a more gradual but a permanent growth.
 The methods of the brute are used only where brains are not equal to the task it is desired to accomplish.
-In this way many of the strongest and best men in the labour ranks will be turned against it, and will in time become a most powerful element backed by the great public sympathy to be reckoned with.
+In this way many of the strongest and best men in the labor ranks will be turned against it, and will in time become a most powerful element backed by the great public sympathy to be reckoned with.
 Better grow a little more slowly, and in accordance with just and righteous laws, and hence more surely and permanently, than to try the short-cut methods, for in this way many get swamped and tremendously delayed, while others never "arrive."
-Those the policies and methods above of described become a sore upon the great body of splendid, honourable labour, which can illy afford to condone or stand for such methods; and personally, I don't believe it will verv much longer, nor even countenance them.
+Those the policies and methods above described become a sore upon the great body of splendid, honourable labor, which can ill afford to condone or stand for such methods; and personally, I do not believe it will very much longer, nor even countenance them.

 Does this seem like plain speaking?
-The only excuse to be offered, if indeed any excuse were necessary, is that it is spoken by one of the truest friends that labour has, and friends don't snivel, neither do they fawn and having no ulterior ends to gain, there is no need for reticence in relation to truth, nor for lying.
+The only excuse to be offered, if indeed any excuse were necessary, is that it is spoken by one of labor's truest friends, and friends don't snivel, neither do they fawn, and having no ulterior ends to gain, there is no need for reticence in relation to plain truth.

-I believe the time is rapidly approaching, and it may be indeed immediately upon us as some signs seem to indicate, when labour is going to push squarely into the sphere of political action, even as the great masses of the people are moving along the lines of political action, unhampered as never before, because of more open vision, by political machines, or dictated to by notorious old hacks as party bosses.
+I believe the time is rapidly approaching, and it may be indeed immediately upon us as some signs seem to indicate, when labor is going to push squarely into the sphere of political action, even as the great masses of the people are moving along the lines of political action, unhampered as never before, because of more open vision, by political machines, or dictated to by notorious old hacks as party bosses.